labd/go-commercelayer-sdk/api/docs/POSTPriceFrequencyTiers201ResponseDataRelationships.md

 HasAttachments returns a boolean if a field has been set.

+### GetVersions

+`func (o *POSTPriceFrequencyTiers201ResponseDataRelationships) GetVersions() POSTAddresses201ResponseDataRelationshipsVersions`

+GetVersions returns the Versions field if non-nil, zero value otherwise.

+### GetVersionsOk

+`func (o *POSTPriceFrequencyTiers201ResponseDataRelationships) GetVersionsOk() (*POSTAddresses201ResponseDataRelationshipsVersions, bool)`

+GetVersionsOk returns a tuple with the Versions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVersions

+`func (o *POSTPriceFrequencyTiers201ResponseDataRelationships) SetVersions(v POSTAddresses201ResponseDataRelationshipsVersions)`

+SetVersions sets Versions field to given value.

+### HasVersions

+`func (o *POSTPriceFrequencyTiers201ResponseDataRelationships) HasVersions() bool`

+HasVersions returns a boolean if a field has been set.

 ### GetEvents

-`func (o *POSTPriceFrequencyTiers201ResponseDataRelationships) GetEvents() GETAuthorizationsAuthorizationId200ResponseDataRelationshipsEvents`
+`func (o *POSTPriceFrequencyTiers201ResponseDataRelationships) GetEvents() POSTAddresses201ResponseDataRelationshipsEvents`

 GetEvents returns the Events field if non-nil, zero value otherwise.

 ### GetEventsOk

-`func (o *POSTPriceFrequencyTiers201ResponseDataRelationships) GetEventsOk() (*GETAuthorizationsAuthorizationId200ResponseDataRelationshipsEvents, bool)`
+`func (o *POSTPriceFrequencyTiers201ResponseDataRelationships) GetEventsOk() (*POSTAddresses201ResponseDataRelationshipsEvents, bool)`

 GetEventsOk returns a tuple with the Events field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetEvents

-`func (o *POSTPriceFrequencyTiers201ResponseDataRelationships) SetEvents(v GETAuthorizationsAuthorizationId200ResponseDataRelationshipsEvents)`
+`func (o *POSTPriceFrequencyTiers201ResponseDataRelationships) SetEvents(v POSTAddresses201ResponseDataRelationshipsEvents)`

 SetEvents sets Events field to given value.